Reserve Timed Tickets

 Photo: Camilla Cerea/Audubon.

-COVID-19 UPDATE: Please note that most programs are virtual at this time.
+COVID-19 UPDATE: Please note that some programs are virtual at this time.
 Please click on our Documents Library below for a complete listing.
 The programs listed may change, become virtual or be eliminated, pending resources and conditions that make the programs safe for everyone.
-Contact us for more information.

 The Center is your gateway to exploring the amazing resources of the 6,000-acre Great Trinity Forest.
 As the largest urban hardwood forest in the United States, this forest supports a diverse community of plant and animal species and contains a unique mixture of bottomland hardwoods, wetlands, and grasslands.
 A part of the City of Dallas-Trinity River Corridor Project, the center's 120 acres sit on a former illegal dump site that is now a reclaimed haven for a vast array of birds and other wildlife in an increasingly urbanized metropolitan area.

 Located just ten miles south of downtown Dallas, we typically see students from schools located in Dallas, Carrollton, Forney, Allen, Grand Prairie, Garland, Mesquite, Highland Park, DeSoto, Arlington, Midlothian, Waxahachie, Lewisville, Irving, Garland, Richardson, Fort Worth, and other surrounding cities.